 - The first step was a survey research amongst pupils and all staff (combining health and safety questionnaire, victim survey and self-report). - This first step brought the project to a second stage because the results of the survey convinced all lingering participants that the situation looked grim and action had to be taken.
-It was decided to install focus groups existing mainly of staff and pupils from schools (but sometimes also police, transport, civil servants, local authorities, etc.) interpreting the research results and formulating counter- and preventive measures in six fields: 1. 'school building, surroundings, neighbourhood and travel from/to school' (this focus group mainly looked into CPTED issues), 2. 'rules and enforcement/sanctions', 3. 'victim support, help, follow up care', 4. 'mediation,
+It was decided to install focus groups existing mainly of staff and pupils from schools (but sometimes also police, transport, civil servants, local authorities, etc.) interpreting the research results and formulating counter- and preventive measures in six fields: - 1. school building, surroundings, neighbourhood and travel from/to school; - 2. rules and enforcement/sanctions; - 3. victim support, help, follow up care; - 4. mediation, complaints policies, coaching, school councillors; - 5. school climate, training of staff and pupils to discuss and handle crime, acts of violence, insecurity; - 6. policy plans, implementation and registration/monitor systems.

-2 Schools from all types educating pupils aged 12 until approximately 18-20 complaints policies, coaching, school councillors', 5. 'school climate, training of staff and pupils to discuss and handle crime, acts of violence, insecurity' and last but not least there was a sixth focus group looking into 'policy plans, implementation and registration/monitor systems'.
 The number of measures, ideas, schemes formulated by each of these six focus groups was huge.
 Furthermore it was shown that most schools were already very active in the field of combating crime and insecurity.
 However, what was missing was the integration of several efforts until now taken in isolation.